 The Titleist ProV1 is our choice for the best overall option on our list.
 The Titleist ball tops the list for a long list of very good reasons as it works magic around the greens and is wonderfully capable for mid handicappers looking to take their game to the next level.

-The latest version of the right golf ball provides the average golfer with a redesigned solid core that increases distance.
+Its latest version provides the average golfer with a redesigned solid core that increases distance.
 With the driver, the ball has outstanding low long game spin to help you keep the ball in the fairway, ready to attack the green.

 Around the green, this Titleist ball and the Pro V1x really shines, especially if you are making strides with your short game and need an advanced golf ball to take it over the top.